matloff/fasteR/README.md

 by copy-and-pasting from this document.

 * Similarly, the **Your Turn** sections are absolutely crucial.
 Devise your own little examples, and try them out!
+"When in doubt, Try it out!"
+This is a motto I devised for teaching.
+If you are unclear or curious about something, try it out!
+Just devise a little experiment, and type in the code.
+Don't worry -- you won't "break" things.

 * Also similarly:  I cannot *teach* you how to program.
 I can merely give you the tools, e.g. R vectors, and some examples.
 For a given